hankertrix/augment-command.yazi/README.md

 - `--no-skip` flag.
 It stops the plugin from skipping directories that contain only one subdirectory, even when `skip_single_subdirectory_on_leave` is set to `true`.
-  This allows you to set a key to navigate into directories without skipping the directories that contain only one subdirectory.
+  This allows you to set a key to navigate out of directories without skipping the directories that contain only one subdirectory.

 ### Rename (`rename`)